DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput2/_docs/spec.md

 A button is said to be *down* if the "is down" flag is set A button is said to be *released* if, on the current frame, it is not down and its down status changed on this frame.
 A button is said to be *up* if its "is down" flag is not set; buttons that are *released* are also *up*.

+### Raycast result
+Some input binds require that a raycast be performed when a particular button is first pressed down, and that the raycast yield a particular result.
+In these cases, the raycast result is stored as device state, associated with the button.

+A button's raycast result is cleared on the frame after the button is released.
+It is retained for the frame on which the button is released so that it remains available to [Press and Long Press](#button-press-type) binds.

 ## Input sequence
 An input sequence is a series of inputs that the user must make in order to perform some action.
 Every input sequence is defined as a tree of *input sequence groups*, optionally accompanied by a *range constraint*.
 Input sequences have terminal inputs.